KI7MT/wspr-analytics/README.md

 In the early days (March 2008), [WSPR Spots][] measured in the hundreds of thousands per month.
 Today, that number has increased to over 46 Million at last count, and shows no sign of abatment.
-By any reasonable definition, it is safe to say, [WSPR] has entered the realm of [Big Data][].
+By any reasonable definition, it is safe to say, [WSPR][] has entered the realm of [Big Data][].

-With this entry comes a unique set of challanges to draw meaningful results in a timely manner.
-The `WSPR Analytics` project will contain a seris of documents, small modules, example applications, code snippets and various utilities centerd around [Apache Spark][], [Apache Hadoop][], [PySpark][], [PyArrow][], [Anaconda Python][], [Jupyter Notebooks][], [Scala][] and other [Big Data][] tooling to help with this challange.
+WSPR Analytics CSV Utilities is one of several packages surrouning the WSPR Analytics Suite of tools.
+This repository contains tools used to download, clean, transform and otherwise manage the original CSV files from [WSPRnet][].
+Other tools sets will be used to generate additional datasets for analytics purposes.

 ## Basic Tool Requirments

-The original festures of this project performed basic file transformations with a few select `R` script to render vvisualizations, this tool will be moved to it's on set of scripts and packages.

->NOTE: During development, this package **is not** intended for pip installaiton.
+>NOTE: During development, this package **is not** intended for pip installaiton yet, but will be.
-> It should be checked out and run from source.
+>It should be checked out and run from source at present.

 You must have Python, Java, PySpark/Spark available from the command line.